trilitech/tezos-developer-docs/docs/smart-contracts/sapling.md

 If a regulator needs access to the transactions of a user, this user may share a _viewing key_, which gives access to all the transactions made by this user.

-Note that using the sapling protocol in a _shielded pool_ and expecting a high degree of privacy requires taking a number of precautions, including:
+Note that using the Sapling protocol in a _shielded pool_ and expecting a high degree of privacy requires taking a number of precautions, including:

 - Making sure there are enough members in the pool to ensure anonymity.
 For example, if there are only two members, it becomes very easy to identify the source and destination of transactions.